-Services that are covered for you What you must pay when you get these services Diabetes self-management training, diabetic services and supplies (continued) In-network (continued): For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Services that are covered for you What you must pay when you get these services Diabetes self-management training, diabetic services and supplies (continued) In-network (continued): For people with diabetes who have severe diabetic for disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts \$0 copayment for each Medicare-covered Continuous Glucose Monitor supplies.
+5% coinsurance for diabetic related provided with such shoes).
 Coverage includes fitting.
-Diabetes self-management training is covered under certain conditions. \$0 copayment for each Medicare-covered Continuous Glucose Monitor supplies.
-5% coinsurance for diabetic related therapeutic shoes.
+Diabetes self-management training is covered under certain conditions. therapeutic shoes.
 5% coinsurance for diabetic related custom molded shoe inserts (must be used with diabetic shoes).
-Out-of-network: 30% coinsurance of the cost of Diabetic supplies.
-30% coinsurance for diabetic related therapeutic shoes.
-30% coinsurance for diabetic related custom molded shoe inserts. \$0 copayment for Diabetes self-monitoring training.
+Out-of-network: 40% coinsurance of the cost of Diabetic supplies.
+40% coinsurance for diabetic related therapeutic shoes.
+40% coinsurance for diabetic related custom molded shoe inserts. \$0 copayment for Diabetes self-monitoring training.
 For insulin and related supplies (e.g. syringes, needles), please see